|

 Process & Research (20% of project grade): defined as research, schematic thumbnail sketches, and computer roughs, as recorded in process notebook or as designated per project.

-Execution (60% of project grade): defined as the implementation of the design such as visual organization, typography, and effective communication.
+as the implementation of the design such as visual organization, typography, and effective communication.
 The specific parameters will vary somewhat according to the nature of the project.
-Project -specific criteria will be provided at the time of assignment.

 Presentation (20% of project grade): The visual aspects of your design work presentation, as well as your verbal presentation, and quality of written materials.